AS/AOS in Radiography

 Further Information About Radiography Programs

-Whether students go to school online or get their AS/AOS in Radiography at a traditional campus college, they should check with their employer to see if they offer any tuition assistance programs for workers who go back to school to get a degree.
+Whether students go to school online or get their AS/AOS in radiography at a traditional campus college, they should check with their employer to see if they offer any tuition assistance programs for workers who go back to school to get a degree.
 There are also scholarship and grant programs for students working toward degrees in radiography (also consider a bachelor’s in radiology), so students could go to school for a fraction of the actual cost if they take some time to research their options before they enroll.

 Top Online Health Services Programs